Nelson Manrique

-Nelson Saúl Manrique Gálvez (Huancayo, Junín, December 31, 1947) is a Peruvian historian, sociologist, journalist, columnist, essayist and writer.
+Nelson Saúl Manrique Gálvez (December 31, 1947 – January 11, 2026) was a Peruvian historian, sociologist, journalist, columnist, essayist and writer.
 He is recognized for his essays and works on the social-political reality of Peru during the colonial era and the republican stage since independence.

+Life and career

+Manrique was born in Huancayo, Junín on December 31, 1947.

 His 1981 book Campesinado y nación: las guerrillas indígenas en la guerra con Chile, which is based on his 1979 thesis, is considered a milestone in the historiography of the War of the Pacific.
-He is a regular columnist for the newspaper La República.
+He was a regular columnist for the newspaper La República.

 The site Ciberayllu was conceived from a private email list started by Manrique.

+Manrique died in Lima on January 11, 2026, at the age of 78.